WeidanJi/GSW-encryption-scheme-by-sagemath/README.md

 # Ring-GSW

 This is an implemention of ring GSW cryptosystem.
-Cite the paper: "Bootstrapping Fully Homomorphic Encryption with Ring Plaintexts Within Polynomial Noise".

 ## KeyGen